 Our culture has no end of tales of courage and ultimate sacrifice, where someone goes out in a blaze of glory and makes their death worth something.
 Thankfully, few residents of Manchester and elsewhere receiving palliative care will have the opportunity to have a “Hollywood ending,” complete with substantial explosions and perhaps armies of space aliens to defeat, but there are still plenty of ways to find meaning and insight in your final days and make the experience meaningful for your loved ones as well.

-Our team at Above and Beyond Home Health Care tries to find methods to keep people’s spirits up and encourage clients to try and find positive items wherever or whenever possible, even when there’s a tendency to easily focus on the negative.
+Our team at Above and Beyond Home Health Care tries to find methods to keep people’s spirits up and encourage patients to try and find positive items wherever or whenever possible, even when there’s a tendency to easily focus on the negative.

 This doesn’t mean having to deny your fears and concerns about the end-of-life process either, since it’s OK to have these feelings sometimes — it’s natural for someone facing something new to them and final to not always feel great all the time.